lightbitbird/play-websocket-chat-server/README.md

 # Play Framework WebSocket Chat Server

-Spring WebSocket Chat demo using STOMP with Angular4
+WebSocket Chat Server on Play Framework

 Running this with the chat frontend UI bellow.